glauconeto/django-simplemooc/README.md

 # django-simplemooc
-django simplemooc feito em aulas por Gileno Filho
+A site of simple MOOC by Gileno Filho in Course: Python na Web com Django